merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 Of course, if you have a way to cluster your runs, you already know what to do.

-One last note, `anvi-init-bam` uses [samtools](https://github.com/samtools/samtools) in the background to do sorting and indexing.
+One last note, {% include PROGRAM name="anvi-init-bam" %} uses [samtools](https://github.com/samtools/samtools) in the background to do sorting and indexing.
 While clearly a big thanks and all the credit go to samtools developers, this is also a reminder that you can get your BAM files sorted and indexed using the samtools command line client without using `anvi-init-bam`.

 OK.
 Good.

 ### anvi-profile

-In contrast to the contigs database, an anvi'o profile database stores sample-specific information about contigs.
-Profiling a BAM file with anvi'o using `anvi-profile` creates a single profile that reports properties for each contig in a single sample based on mapping results.
-Each profile database links to a contigs database, and anvi’o can merge single profiles that link to the same contigs database into merged profiles (which will be covered later).
+In contrast to the {% include ARTIFACT name="contigs-db" %}, an anvi'o {% include ARTIFACT name="single-profile-db" %} stores sample-specific information about contigs.
+Profiling a BAM file with anvi'o using {% include PROGRAM name="anvi-profile" %} creates a single profile that reports properties for each contig in a single sample based on mapping results.
+Each {% include ARTIFACT name="single-profile-db" %} links to a single {% include ARTIFACT name="contigs-db" %}, and anvi’o can merge single profiles that link to the **same** contigs database into {% include ARTIFACT name="profile-db" text="merged profile database"%} (which will be covered later).

 In other words, the profiling step makes sense of each BAM file separately by utilizing the information stored in the contigs database.
 It is one of the most critical (and also most complex and computationally demanding) steps of the metagenomic workflow.